-Try Google Trends, Google’s tool to find out how often a specific term has been typed in their search engine, and gain competitiveness by improving your SEO strategy.
+Try Google Trends, the best tool to find out how often a specific term has been typed in the search engine, and gain competitiveness by improving your SEO strategy.

 What is Google Trends ?